 Code of Ethics for Senior Financial Officers

 The Board of Directors ("Board") of Universal Health Services, Inc. (the "Company") has adopted this Code of Ethics for Senior Financial Officers ("Code") of the Company.
-This Code shall be applicable to the Company’s chief executive officer, chief financial officer, treasurer, controller, principal accounting officers, and any other employees of the Company performing similar functions (the “Senior Financial Officers").
+This Code shall be applicable to the Company’s Chief Executive Officer, Chief Financial Officer, Treasurer, Controller, Vice President’s of Finance – Acute Care/Behavioral Health, and any other employees of the Company performing similar functions (the “Senior Financial Officers").

 The Company's Business Policies and Code of Conduct (the "Business Policies and Code of Conduct') sets forth the fundamental principles and key policies and procedures that govern the conduct of all of the Company's directors, officers and employees.
 Senior Financial Officers are required to conduct their personal and professional affairs in a manner that is consistent with the ethical and professional standards set forth in the Company's Business Policies and Code of Conduct as well as this supplemental Code.

 The purpose of this Code is to codify those standards that the Company believes are reasonably designed to deter wrong-doing and to promote, on the part of the Senior Financial Officers, adherence to the following principles in all material respects:

 - Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

 - Full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the 'SEC") and in other public communications made by the Company;

 - Compliance with applicable governmental laws, rules and regulations;

 - The prompt 'internal reporting to an appropriate person or persons identified in this Code of violations of this Code; and